 Gummy Shark

-We would recommend targeting gummy sharks with a 7 foot 8-15 kilo rod paired with a 4000 to 6000 size reel spooled with 20 to 40 pound line.
-Finished with a strong leader ranging from 40lb through to 60 pounds.
-Ideal rigs include a running sinker rig single or double snelled rig or a paternoster rig.
-You can use an Ezi rig attaching a sinker to the clip and then tying on a pre-made double snelled rig.
-Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks of salmon, trevally, squid, mackerel, Eel, mullet, pilchard, yakka’s, & garfish.
+Gummy sharks are a welcome catch in this area, and not being too far from the entrance ( Port Phillip Bay heads into the Bass Strait), they can be common catches.
+They are magnificent-looking sharks that fight well and also taste great.
+We recommend targeting gummy sharks with a 7-8 foot rod that’s 5-10kg or 8-15kg paired with a 6000 to 8000 size reel spooled with 40-60 pound line and finished with a strong leader ranging from 40lb through to 60 pounds.
+Ideal rigs include a running sinker rig, single or double snelled rig, or a paternoster rig.
+You can use an Ezi rig, attach a sinker to the clip, and tie it on a pre-made double-snelled rig.
+Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks of salmon, trevally, squid, mackerel, Eel, mullet, pilchard, yakka, & garfish.

 Targeting Flathead at Portsea